Alexbravo21/spaceshipBonus/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## To run the application in development

+Use the following commands:

+To install node_modules
+$ npm install

+To run api server
+$ npm run dev

+To run angular app
+$ ng serve

+With this you can open http://localhost:4200 to see the app.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.